johanaarstein/am-lottieplayer/README.md

 - Upload LottieJSON or dotLottie files to your **Media Library**
 - Drag & drop a LottieJSON or dotLottie  file
 - Insert a LottieJSON or dotLottie animation from URL
 - Choose user interactions renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
 The same settings are accessible in the Divi Module menu and the Elementor widget menu.
-Alternatively you can use the shortcode \[am-lottieplayer src="*" autoplay="true/false" controls="true/false" loop="true/false" objectFit="cover/contain/none"\].
+Alternatively you can use the shortcode \[am-lottieplayer\].

 ## Installation